The Imperative in French: Time To Master Commands

 S’il-te-plaît, ne me quitte pas!
 (Please, don’t leave me!)

-*In here, me is the object pronoun which comes before the verb infinitive –quitte.
+Here, me is the object pronoun which comes before the imperative verb quitte.